leenasohail/PhysiGym/README.md

 # Discussion:

-Check out our pre-print at bioRxiv.
+Check out our preprint at bioRxiv.
 + https://doi.org/10.1101/2025.09.18.677030